 Who we are

-Beatrice Forms is Alison Hughes and Nathan Barefield, both makers first and engineers maybe third or fourth.
-In 2014, after ten years of the Silicon Valley hustle, we quit our tech jobs at Apple and moved to small farm in Colorado in search of a calmer life in nature.
-Instead, we found ourselves jumping headlong into rehabilitating nine acres of farmland, raising dairy goats, and completely transforming our barn into our dream workshop.
+In 2014, after ten years of the Silicon Valley hustle, we quit our tech jobs at Apple and moved to a small farm in Colorado in search of a calmer life in nature.
+Instead, we found ourselves jumping headlong into rehabilitating nine acres of farmland, raising dairy goats, and transforming our barn into our dream workshop.

-In 2016, we founded a product design studio called Little Barn Industries where we helped startups build their technologies and fabricate their products.
-We built our consulting business upon everything we had learned over the years, from engineering consumer electronics and software to tailoring custom overalls and building steel bicycle frames.
+In that workshop 3 years ago, we founded a product design studio called Little Barn Industries.
+There we helped startups bring their ideas to life.
+Our consulting business built upon everything we had learned over the years, from engineering consumer electronics and software to tailoring custom overalls and building steel bicycle frames.

 FOLLOW ALONG ON OUR BLOG ︎

-Making builds empathy, for ourselves and others.
+Making teaches us empathy.
 And it’s fun, duh!